Thursday, October 3, 2024

 Five of the best players to play for Inter and AC Milan

-The only city in European football to be the home of two Champions League winning clubs, the Milan divide is among the most intriguing on the continent.
+The only city in European football to be the home of two Champions League-winning clubs, the Milan divide is among the most intriguing on the continent.

-It promises to be a fascinating showdown between two teams looking to return to former glories, a Derby della Madonnina that the world will stop to watch.
+Inter and AC Milan are both regarded as giants of world football and it promises to be a fascinating showdown between the two teams, a Derby della Madonnina that the world will stop to watch.

-Here are five of the best players to play for Inter and AC Milan.
+Five of the best players to play for Inter and AC Milan.

 Roberto Baggio